markusfisch/bots/README.md

-  -o, --obstacles STRING      characters a player cannot enter -f, --flatland STRING       characters a player can enter -x, --multiplier N          multiplier of flatland string, default is 14 -p, --placing TYPE          player placing, either "circle" or "random",
+  -o, --obstacles STRING      characters a player cannot enter -f, --flatland STRING       characters a player can enter -x, --multiplier N          multiplier of flatland string, default is 14 -p, --placing TYPE          player placing, either "circle", "random" or
-                              default depends on mode -A, --place-at X,Y[,D];...  place players at given coordinates and in given direction, either '^', '>', 'v' or '<' -N, --non-exclusive         multiple players can occupy the same cell -v, --view-radius N         how many fields a player can see in every direction, default is 2
+                              "grid", default depends on mode -Z, --fuzzy N               maximum potential deviaton from calculated position, default is 0 -A, --place-at X,Y[,D];...  manually place players at given coordinates and in given direction, either '^', '>', 'v' or '<' -N, --non-exclusive         multiple players can occupy the same cell -v, --view-radius N         how many fields a player can see in every direction, default is 2